red-axe/am-editor/docs/docs/getting-started.md

 ### toolbar

-Introduce the `@aomao/toolbar` toolbar, the toolbar UI is more complicated, all of which are rendered by using the front-end framework, `vue3` developers use `@aomao/toolbar-vue`
+Introduce the `@aomao/toolbar` toolbar, the toolbar UI is more complicated, all of which are rendered by using the front-end framework, `vue3` developers use `@aomao/toolbar-vue` `vue2` developers use `am-editor-codeblock-vue2`

 ```tsx | pure
 import Toolbar, { ToolbarPlugin, ToolbarComponent } from '@aomao/toolbar';